Allisonius/Seabs/README.md

 The set of `elem` values for each list are given below the graphical representation of the solution.
 Across **all** 15 solutions, **none** of these sets repeat.

+# Publications

+* "Solution Enumeration Abstraction -- A Modeling Idiom to Enhance a Lightweight Formal Method."
+    Allison Sullivan, Darko Marinov and Sarfraz Khurshid. *in The 21st International Conference on Formal Engineering Methods (ICFEM 2019).*

 # License

 MIT License, see `LICENSE` for more information.